gravitational/teleport/rfd/0087-access-request-notification-routing.md

 ### Performance

-All `access_routing_rules` have to be evaluated against each access request.
+All `access_request_routing_rules` have to be evaluated against each access request.
 Even if this only applies on access request creation, this can be an intensive operation, especially against the database.
 The auth server should maintain a cache of all target rules to avoid having to request them for each request.